Six Little Dragons

 Six Little Dragons (Chinese: 杭州六小龙), or Six Little Dragons of Hangzhou, are an informal grouping of the tech startups Game Science, DeepSeek, Unitree Robotics, DEEP Robotics, BrainCo and Manycore Tech.
-All six were established in Hangzhou, and are active in artificial intelligence.
+All six were established in Hangzhou.
+They are active in tech fields such as artificial intelligence, robotics, gaming, and brain-computer interface technology.

-Hangzhou is referred to as the China’s “e-commerce capital” (电商之都).
+Hangzhou is referred to as the China's "e-commerce capital" (电商之都).
 The nickname "Six Little Dragons" originated from the Chinese internet.

 Background

 Chinese government investments (2002 — 2010s)

 From 2002 to 2007, under Xi Jinping's leadership as party secretary of Zhejiang, provincial spending on technology research grew over four times to 28 billion RMB.
 The province launched "Digital Zhejiang" (数字浙江) to advance modernization and the "Eight Eight Strategy" (八八战略), focusing on eight advantages and actions to boost industrial development, including specialized industries.
 In 2010, Hangzhou's government started "Project Eagle" (雏鹰计划) to aid science and technology startups.
 The project works with incubators and accelerators to find promising tech companies and offers public funding and other help, especially for startups by graduates and returning students.
 Unitree received support in the initial phase, along with government subsidies from Binjiang District.